 Relationship to other desktop-control paths

-OpenClaw has three desktop-control paths that intentionally stay separate:- PeekabooBridge host: OpenClaw.app hosts the local PeekabooBridge socket.
+OpenClaw has four desktop-control paths that intentionally stay separate:- PeekabooBridge host: OpenClaw.app hosts the local PeekabooBridge socket.
 The

 codexplugin checks and can install Codex’scomputer-useMCP plugin (extensions/codex/src/app-server/computer-use.ts), then lets Codex own native desktop-control tool calls during Codex-mode turns.
 OpenClaw does not proxy those actions through PeekabooBridge. - Direct